HorizenOfficial/myzenwallet/README.md

 ### Running locally
 Download the latest release tarball [here](https://github.com/HorizenOfficial/myzenwallet/releases/latest), extract it, goto the `dist` folder and double click `index.html`

+Alternative: If you have node.js installed it may be used to run a local web server.
+Extract as above, goto the `dist` folder, open a command window and run `node localserver`.
+Open a browser window to `localhost:8080`

 ### Dev
 ```shell
 npm ci